-Winter is Napa's quietest season.
-After the busy fall harvest time, when the grape juice is laid away to become wine, and the grapevines drop their leaves to wait for spring, it can be the most enjoyable time of year to visit.
+Winter can be the most enjoyable time of year to visit Napa Valley.
+After the busy fall harvest time, when the grape juice is laid away to become wine, and the grapevines drop their leaves to wait for spring,

 A winter getaway in Napa or Sonoma can also be a relaxing, laid-back affair.
 Pick a hotel or an inn with an in-room fireplace, take the time to slow down.
 If a rainy day leaves you feeling chilled, you can always get a mud bath at a Calistoga spa.

 Winter Weather in Napa Valley

 Winter (November through January) is the rainiest and coolest time of year in Napa.
 Be prepared for gray skies.
 But keep in mind that's a California version of rainy and cool and much more comfortable than the colder climates of other places.
 California weather varies—some years may be quite dry while others are very wet.
 But don't worry, it's not going to snow, and the roads are unlikely to become icy.